Helping Husbands and Spouses of Women with PPD

 - Getting enough rest and staying hydrated

-- Meditation, mindfulness and deep breathing
+- Practicing meditation, mindfulness and deep breathing